-See synchronizing pulse generator (SPG).
+See sync pulse generator.

 spin

 To rotate a video image.

 spline

 A curve shape produced on a computer or video device by connecting dots or points at various intervals along the curve.
 In digital picture manipulators, each key frame becomes a point on a curve and the user can control how straight or curved the path of the transformed image is as it travels through the key frame points.